vcflib/bio-vcf/README.md

 A new generation VCF parser.
 Bio-vcf is not only fast for genome-wide (WGS) data, it also comes with a really nice filtering, evaluation and rewrite language.
+Why would you use bio-vcf over other parsers?

+1. Bio-vcf is fast and scales on multi-core computers
+2. Bio-vcf has an expressive filtering and evaluation language
+3. Bio-vcf has great multi-sample support
+4. Bio-vcf has multiple global filters and sample filters
+5. Bio-vcf can access any VCF format
+6. Bio-vcf can do calculations on fields
+7. Bio-vcf allows for genotype processing
+8. Bio-vcf has support for set analysis
+9. Bio-vcf has sane error handling
+10. Bio-vcf can output tabular data, HTML, LaTeX, RDF and (soon) JSON

 Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering.
-For example on an 2 core machine bio-vcf is 50% faster than SnpSift.
+For example on an 2 core machine bio-vcf is typically 50% faster than JVM based SnpSift.
 On an 8 core machine bio-vcf is at least 3x faster than SnpSift.
-E.g., parsing a 1 Gb ESP VCF with 8 cores with bio-vcf takes
+Parsing a 1 Gb ESP VCF with 8 cores with bio-vcf takes

 ```sh
   time ./bin/bio-vcf -iv --num-threads 8 --filter 'r.info.cp>0.3' < ESP6500SI_V2_SSA137.vcf > test1.vcf